forlilab/bottchscore/README.md

                    including multi-structure formats
-  -m               disable mesomeric effect estimate -p               generate PNG image of the structure -v               verbose mode; print the full table of the terms used to
+  -m               disable mesomeric effect estimate -p               generate PNG image of the structure -c               add a progressive counter to the list of results shown -v               verbose mode; print the full table of the terms used to
                    estimate the score, as described in the paper
 ```